 Hygiene is paramount to help prevent spread of germs.
 Children have to regularly wash hands, before and after meals, toileting and play.

 Accidents or injuries

 Members of our staff hold current First Aid Certificates that are regularly updated.
-If required, medical help will be immediately sought and parents or the emergency contact advised appropriately.
+If required, medical help will be immediately sought and parents or the emergency contact will be advised immediately.

 Medication